 Residency Program Director

-Ms. Emerita Verdejo, BS, MSW
+Ms. Emerita Verdejo, BS, LMSW

 Administrative Director of Education